 - Poor hygiene causes Acne.
 MYTH: but it still matters what you do and how you do it in relation to NOT making your skin look better, not worse.

 Because the formation of sebum is a natural process, acne is not necessarily related to hygiene.
 Cleaning excessively or using harsh products during a flare-up might make things even worse.

 That doesn’t mean you shouldn’t cleanse at all or consider your hygiene.
 Your skin needs balance.
 It also needs fresh, clean washers EVERY day so you’re not using a washer with bacteria.

-The same goes with changing pillowcases daily, if you have acne.
-To limit introducing more bacteria, sleep on clean pillowcases at least every 2nd day, especially if you release a lot of sebum (your face gets very oily) a lot at night.
+The same goes with changing pillowcases daily if you have acne.
+To limit introducing of more bacteria, sleep on clean pillowcases at least every 2nd day, especially if you release a lot of sebum (your face gets very oily) a lot at night.

 Also, try using fresh face washers cleansed with non-allergenic, non-fragrance-laden cleansers – or try using soft, disposable cloths – when cleansing with the acne-treatment cleanser selected for YOUR skin condition by a Dermatologist or Dermal Clinician.

 - Stress causes Acne.
 MYTH: However stress CAN change your hormone levels and other body balances and may impact your skin’s healing capacities.